 Below are some resources to help you understanding file formats, color matching, and somethings about the printing process.
-This information will help you know the requirements to best prepare print-ready files for the best results with your label projects.
+This information will help you understand the requirements to best prepare print-ready files for the best results with your label projects.

 Supplying correctly-formatted, print-ready, quality artwork is required for the best printing results.
 Before being able to give you a precise print quote, we may need to see your final art files.
 Your Label Specialist will contact you if we need to review your files for printing.